-As a UX Engineer, you want to improve the products of our users.
+As a UX Engineer, you want to improve our users products.
 How do you approach this task?

-First, I try to get as much information as possible about a particular feature or part of our interface.
-I pay special attention to problems/challenges that our users are facing.
-When I know what I need to solve or improve for whom in which situation, I make a hypothesis and try to find the best solution based on the following Wireframes and prototypes Ideally with real users, but sometimes I have to use my girlfriend.
+First, I try to get as much information as possible about a particular feature or sub-area of our interface.
+In doing so, I pay particular attention to problems/challenges faced by our users .
+Once I know what I need to solve or improve for whom in which situation, I make a hypothesis and try to solve it based on Wireframes and prototypes ideally with real users, but sometimes my girlfriend has to serve as well.

-Based on what we have learned here, we then develop the interface that provides the solution.
+Based on what we've learned here, we then develop the interface that provides the solution.

-And from then on, we depend on the users.
+And from there, we rely on the users .
 If they notice that a feature doesn't solve their problem, they should give feedback so that we can develop better features based on that.

 How did you discover your interest in UX?

 I have always been interested in how things work and what happens in the background.
 No matter whether it's a telephone, a cassette player (sorry, Dad) or software.
 That's how I first got into software development.
 And while I was converting the first designs into functioning websites during my training, I also wanted to understand what principles and mechanisms actually lay behind them.